pictograms.info

 ÖNORM A 3011 Symbol No. 24 Castle, Castle ruins

-Based on test results available and regarding design aspects we recommend the use of symbol No 24 of ÖNORM A 3011 to signify 'Castle' or 'Castle ruins'.
+Based on test results available and regarding design aspects like visibility, small scale application, etc., we recommend the use of public information symbol No 24 of ÖNORM A 3011 to signify Castle and Castle Ruins.

-Tests of pictograms of the referents Castle, Palace, Ruins, Item of cultural interest
+Tests of pictograms of the referents Castle, Palace, Ruins, Item of Cultural Interest

 Brugger, Ch.
 (1977 a): Abschlußbericht über den Reihungstest.
 Report to the Austrian Standards Institute, Vienna, 1977-07-27.